jimmyshen/hashtable/README.md

-This is a simple chained hash table written in C purely for mapping strings to strings.
+This is a simple chained hash table written in C purely for mapping strings to strings and was simply done for my own edification -- not for actual use :)

 Implementation notes
 --------------------